 Trichotillomania is a hair-pulling disorder.
 It’s a form of traumatic alopecia because the person repeatedly plucks the hair out from a particular area on the scalp, face or body.
 As a result, they can end up with a permanent bald spot (if it’s not managed).

-It should be noted that there’s also a “trichotillomania-by-proxy.”
-It’s when the patient is not the one who’s plucking the hair.
-In fact, it’s done by someone else (a proxy).
+It should be noted that there’s also a “trichotillomania-by-proxy” — it’s when the patient isn’t the one who’s plucking the hair, but it is, in fact, done by someone else (a proxy).
 Physically abusive parents can do this to their children.

 Traction Alopecia